 Carmen Kahulumealani Lindsey was born and reared in the ranch country of Waimea on the island of Hawaii where for many years her ancestors roamed the pastures of Waimea as cowboys for the famed Parker Ranch.
 Her musical talents were discovered when at an early age she sang in the chapel of the Waimea LDS Church.

 Upon graduation she started working for the Department of Hawaiian Home Lands before moving to Governor John A. Burns' office in the State Capitol assisting the Governor's Press Secretary.
 She danced hula at night and worked during the day.
 After eight years in the Governor's Office, she moved to Maui with her second husband and became an integral part of Maui's entertainment scene.
-Be day, she was the Administrator of Maui County's Land Use and Codes Division responsible for issuing and enforcing all permits related to land development, including subdivision approvals.
+She was the Administrator of Maui County's Land Use and Codes Division responsible for issuing and enforcing all permits related to land development, including subdivision approvals.
 Before and after her service with Maui County, she served as the Properties Manager for Maui Land and Pineapple Company.

-Forty years ago, she pursued a real estate license and has her own realty firm, Linsey Realty.
-She is still performing in our resort hotels and own Kahului Productions, an entertainment company.
+Forty years ago, she pursued a real estate license and has her own realty firm, Lindsey Realty.
+She is still performing in our resort hotels and own Kahulu Productions, an entertainment company.
 On January 17 2012, Hulu was appointed by Governor Neil Abercrombie and sworn in as the Maui trustee of the Office of Hawaiian Affairs.
 "I am honored by the Governor's appointment and am working tirelessly to serve our Native Hawaiian beneficiaries."
 In November 2012, she was elected to her seat by the people of Hawaii.